 Partial retirement schemes can help secure pensions

-A number of reforms have been brought in across the EU to improve the sustainability of pension schemes, involving changes to both state and occupational pension schemes.
-However, these reforms come with challenges.
-Freezing and reducing pension benefits have decreased adequacy, and increased contributions have put pressure on disposable income and wage costs.
-These measures have often proved unpopular.
-The net benefits of discouraging early retirement and increasing the pension age have also been limited, with workers unable or unmotivated to work until the statutory pension age.
-Partial retirement can potentially provide new impetus, with about two-thirds of EU citizens saying that this option appeals more to them than to fully retire.
+A number of reforms have been introduced across the EU to improve the sustainability of pensions, involving changes to both state and occupational pension schemes.
+However, these reforms bring their own consequences and have often proved unpopular.
+Freezing or reducing pension benefits means that pensions no longer meet recipients’ need as they once did; meanwhile, increased contributions have put pressure on disposable income and wage costs.
+The net benefits of discouraging early retirement and increasing the pension age have also been limited, with workers not necessarily able or motivated to work until the statutory pension age: 25% of the EU28 workforce exits early due to health issues, disability, or care commitments.
+Partial retirement can potentially provide a new direction for progress, substituting part of the income with a partial pension or benefits.
+About two-thirds of EU citizens say that this option appeals more than full retirement.

 However, the practical experiences of partial retirement analysed by Eurofound have shown mixed results.
 Partial retirement enables particular groups of people to extend their working lives – in particular, those with health problems, disabilities, care responsibilities and physically or mentally demanding jobs.
 However, for many workers, the reduction of hours facilitated by early retirement is often greater than the increase in hours gained by extending their working lives.